galdor/erl-pgc/doc/handbook.md

 ## Money type
 The `money` PostgreSQL type represents numbers with a fixed fractional precision.
-Infortunately, it relies on the system environment of the database (`LC_MONETARY`) making it.
+Infortunately, its behaviour is affected by the system environment of the database (`LC_MONETARY`) making it unreliable.
 Additionally, Erlang does not have any data type to handle this kind of value, therefore we do not implement it.

 ## Dates
 While PostgreSQL supports BC dates, Erlang calendar functions do not.
 We